 My father, perhaps the only more-skilled criminal in Alliance space, went there to relieve a small beach town’s bank of the contents of its safe.
 The planet's police chief, who moonlighted as its crime syndicate leader, captured my dad.
 When dad didn't make our planned rendezvous, I went there to look for him.
 To make a long story short, I made sure the police knew their chief was the leader of the criminal syndicate on the planet, and that the criminal syndicate learned that their leader was the planet's top cop.
 The last I had heard, the chief was going to be in prison for many years.
 That assumed the mob didn't get to him first.

-Imagine my surprise when I stepped out of a jewelry store on world several light-years distant from Mastrion’s prison system and found myself staring into the chief’s ugly mug.
+Imagine my surprise when I stepped out of a jewelry store on a world several light-years distant from Mastrion’s prison system and found myself staring into the chief’s ugly mug.

 “You’re a long way from home, chief,” I said, taking a step back.